amphibian nights

 Logistical Notes:

-Amphibian migration and breeding in our area can begin anytime between about March 15th and April.
+Amphibian migration and breeding in our area can begin anytime between about March 15th and mid April.
 Most activity happens after dark, increasing later into the evening, with spotted salamanders mostly congressing after 10pm.
 The ideal weather is a rainy night between about 45 and 50 degrees.
 The ground must be wet for most amphibians to migrate.
 Even if it is no longer raining, a wet ground is good enough.

 Bring